Arireal/Arireal/README.md

 Over time, I’ve moved from designing interfaces to building complete systems — from APIs and automation tools to full applications using Python, SQL, and modern web technologies.
 I enjoy working close to real-world problems, where software needs to be reliable, understandable, and actually used.<br>

 What drives me most is problem-solving.
-I like taking messy requirements, breaking them down into systems, and turning them into working solutions that balance technical feasibility with human usability.<br>
+I like taking messy requirements, breaking them down into systems, and turning them into working solutions that balance technical feasibility with human usability.<br><b>

 ## <img src="https://github.com/user-attachments/assets/59f026d2-dc51-4118-9a32-62cd31390d3c" width="20" alt="image"> Featured Skills: